-From about the age of 35, you gradually lose bone density.
-This is a normal part of ageing, but for some people it can lead to osteoporosis and an increased risk of fractures.
+From about the age of 35, you gradually lose bone density, which is the amount of calcium and other minerals in your bones.
+This is a normal part of ageing, but in some people their bone density is very low (osteoporosis) and they have an increased risk of fractures.

 There are often no warning signs for osteoporosis until someone experiences a fracture, usually after a minor fall.